ssrobins/bot-o-clock/SETUP.md

 ## Manual Setup

-For manual installation or troubleshooting, follow the detailed steps below.
+For Linux/Windows or manual installation on macOS, follow the detailed steps below.

 ## Prerequisites